 In November 2020, with funding from regional donor Trademark East Africa (TMEA), GSHA started operations in the Democratic Republic of Congo (DRC) and launched a project in the Eastern districts of North Kivu and South Kivu.
 The project is building the capacity of small and medium sized businesses (SMEs) to export their raw and refined goods to neighbouring countries.
-Now two years into the project, 20 export

-For the financial year ended 31 December 2021 advisors have been trained in business and customs procedures at the border.
+Now two years into the project, 20 export advisors have been trained in business and customs procedures at the border.
 These advisors are paired with 20 SMEs to whom they provide tailored upskilling, mentorship, and guidance so that they can grow their enterprises and reach regional and international markets.